chrisgrieser/nvim-spider/README.md

 ```

 > __Note__
 > Note that for dot-repeat to work properly, you have to call this plugin's motions as Ex-command.
-Calling `function() require("spider").motion("w") end` as third argument of the keymap do *not* support dot-repeatability.
+When calling `function() require("spider").motion("w") end` as third argument of the keymap, dot-repeatability will *not* work.

 ## Configuration